Dr. Fabian Wolk, Ph.D., M.Sc. – President, Co-Founder

 Silvia focuses on the financial health of the company.
 She brings extensive experience of 20 years in managing full-cycle accounting, financial analysis, audits, and payroll.
 She holds a certificate from Germany as commercial accounting clerk and a qualification to provide in-company training of bookkeepers.
 She also earned her certificate for the professional designation as an Accountant.
 In her spare time she enjoys swimming, cycling, walking, running and skiing.

-Nicole Dovak – Office Assistant
+Nicole Dovak – Administrative Assistant

 Nicole joins us with a background of working in the travel industry.
 Her years of working as a travel agent have helped to hone administrative and customer service skills that help to keep our office organized and running smoothly.
 When Nicole isn’t at Rockland, she likes to spend time hiking, checking out live music, and practicing yoga.